 One of the most compelling studies of athlete performance was conducted by Penny Wurthner on the 2008 Canadian Olympic team.
 The study found the most significant contributor to a medal winning performance or personal best was a productive coach-athlete relationship.

 The study consisted of interviews with 27 Olympic and Paralympic athletes and 30 Coaches which were then analyzed.
 The study found there were five distinguishing factors standing out and exhibited by the athletes who delivered Olympic personal best or medal winning performances.

 Five Key Themes for Success

 - The Coach-Athlete relationship: where a mutual trusting and respectful relationship exists between the Coach and athletes.
 Each knows what to expect from the other (predictability), they understand how the other communicates, the environment they work best in and how to maximize their strengths in the context of their sport.

-- High level Athlete self-awareness: the degree to which an athlete understands how they behave, what their strengths and limitations are, what motivates them and how to adapt their behaviour to produce more effective outcomes.
+- High level Athlete self-awareness: the degree to which an athlete understands how they behave, what their strengths and limitations are, what motivates them and how to adapt their behavior to produce more effective outcomes.

 - Quality of the training environment: this includes aspects such as athletes’ equipment, strength and conditioning programs and overall facilities used.